-When we talk about the study of characteristics of large populations we find that different statistical principles must be applied to analyze a small characteristic separately.
+When we talk about the study of characteristics of large growth rate populations we find that different statistical principles must be applied to analyze a small characteristic separately.

 In addition, it must be taken into account that there are not few formulas used in this aspect to evaluate an aspect of the population, but there are a wide range that we must take into account.